Stuart Forster has talked with people around the world to put together a post with views on the coronavirus’s global impact.

 “Restaurants have closed.
 You see a development that the economy is changing; a lot of restaurants are developing a takeaway strategy…they are changing to a whole new concept,” he says of recent changes to catering in Berlin.

 In Germany, measures to slow the transmission of the coronavirus vary by state.
 “Even Berlin and Brandenburg are different.
-Berlin is in the middle of Brandenburg but Brandenburg does not allow picnics in the park or people to lay down on a bench.
+Berlin is in the middle of Brandenburg but Brandenburg does not allow picnics in the park or for people to lay down on a bench.
 In Berlin it is allowed,” says Bart, highlighting differences in neighbouring states.
 “It can be confusing.”

 “For me the toughest thing is using public transport.
 I’m doing most things walking and by bike now but Berlin is very spread out.
 My experience of public transport — the U-Bahn, the S-Bahn — is that it was still full and it’s hard to keep the 1.5 metres distance,” he says.

 “While shopping I have to admit that I’m a bit scared sometimes.
-It’s very hard big cities to stay away 1.5 metres,” comments Bart, who is cooking at home more than previously.
+It’s very hard in big cities to stay away 1.5 metres,” comments Bart, who is cooking at home more than previously.

 A decline of FOMO?

 “I was caught in a rhythm of travel, sport and events.
 It was FOMO — fear of missing out — in the past year, admittedly, I made progress and could take it or leave it.
 Now I realise it’s very chilling not to be expected to do things on weekends.
 You have so much time to be creative, stay around and do local things.
-Now I’m forced to do it, it’s an unexpected pleasure to be grounded,” says Bart, who has been researching about the Battle of Berlin for his blog, Rail Tripping.
+Now I’m forced to do it, it’s an unexpected pleasure to be grounded,” says Bart, who has been researching the Battle of Berlin for his blog, Rail Tripping.

 “I’m also talking to people more now.
 But why do we not do that anyway?” says Bart about his increased use of telecommunications.